|

 big.
 Using a slight incline topped with a large flat stone as

-a ramp, Gimli leapt into the air, throwing himself onto the Uruk's
+a ramp, Gimli leaped into the air, throwing himself onto the Uruk's

 back and battering it about the head with the flat of his axe.

-Caught completely by surprise, the Uruk Hai had no defence.
-It
+Caught by surprise, the Uruk Hai had no defence.
+It sank to the

-sank to the ground, unconscious, taking Gimli with it, and trapping
+ground, unconscious, taking Gimli with it, and trapping the dwarf's

 Gimli pushed his hands against the Uruk's shoulders, struggling